-The results must be applied directly to the evaluation and improvement of pre-launch algorithms and post-launch data acquisition and analysis, which includes evaluation of product accuracy for confirming success criteria achievement.
+The results must be applied directly to the post-launch in-situ data acquisition, validation analysis, which includes evaluation of product accuracy for confirming success criteria achievement, and the algorithm improvement.

-Special emphasis will be placed on researches that effectively improves GCOM-C1 algorithms: investigation, practice, and standardization of methods for in situ data acquisition and product validation.
-Because GCOM-C1 is a global observation mission, validation observation and analysis for accuracy evaluation and improvement on a global coverage is a particular requirement.
-Error budget analysis for pixel error approximation and estimation of error-budget models for each product are also important for products with limited points of observation or products that utilize numerical models.
+Special emphasis will be placed on researches that effective validation data acquisition and collaboration with JAXA's validation analysis.
+Because GCOM-C is a global observation mission, validation observation and analysis for accuracy evaluation and improvement on a global coverage is a particular requirement.